tjkelly3va/SherlockHolmesOntology/README.md

 As the ontology grew beyond what could be efficiently processed in a single file, a split-file architecture was adopted.
 The ontology is maintained as eight working files:

 - **Baseline index** (`sherlock_baseline.ttl`) — schema definitions, recurring characters, entity stubs, source provenance, and the deductions index
-- **Six pillar files** — full definitions for persons, locations, objects, events, organizations, and deductions
-- **Reviews file** (`sherlock_reviews.ttl`) — literary critical reviews per source document
+- **Seven pillar files** — full definitions for persons, locations, objects, events, organizations, deductions, and literary critical reviews per source document

 This architecture reduces the generation script's read/write burden from the full ontology (56,000+ lines) to approximately 4,500 lines per story.
-A periodic merge process combines all eight files into a single `sherlock_ontology_complete.ttl` for querying, validation, and distribution.
+A periodic merge process combines all eight files into a single `sherlock_holmes_ontology.ttl` for querying, validation, and distribution.
+The merge process itself is governed by a dedicated merge prompt that handles namespace normalization, enrichment addendum consolidation, cross-pillar duplicate detection, and comprehensive verification.

 ### Context Window Management